 Brushing the teeth is the most important aspect of preschooler dentistry.
 Use a soft toothbrush with a pea-sized amount of fluoride toothpaste, both of which must be approved for children’s use by the American Dental Association (ADA).
 It is also important to begin flossing as soon as your child’s baby teeth begin aligning closely together, as food particles will become trapped in-between and could lead to cavities if not cleaned properly.

 When brushing your child’s teeth, make sure to pay special attention to the back teeth as well as the gum line.
 A thorough cleaning of these areas will help prevent cavities, gum disease, and other problems later in your child’s life.
 Establish a regular brushing schedule after breakfast and just before bedtime, and encourage brushing after meals and snacks whenever possible.

-What To Look For in Toothpaste
+What To Look For in a Child’s Toothpaste

 Your child’s toothpaste should be supplemented by the fluoride naturally found in drinking water, as fluoride strengthens tooth enamel and makes it significantly more resistant to bacteria and decay.
 The amount of fluoride contained in a regular adult toothpaste is 1000 times higher than in fluoridated water, and thus it should not be swallowed in large quantities.
 Unfortunately, young children are prone to unintentional swallowing of toothpaste, which could lead to staining on their future permanent teeth.

-Teaching Proper Brushing and Flossing
+Teaching Proper Brushing and Flossing to Preschoolers